2019 Río Piedras shooting

 On October 14, 2019, six people were killed during a shootout between drug gangs in a gun battle at the Ernesto Ramos Antonini de Río Piedras residential apartments in the Río Piedras area of San Juan, Puerto Rico.

-The shooting led to alarm partly because it followed an earlier shooting in the same area that resulted in 2 deaths.
-News reports were of earlier shootings in other areas, one in Cayey resulting in 3 deaths and another in a gas station that resulted in 3 deaths.
-The first in this series of massacres was 3 people in Ciales on June 10.
+The shooting led to alarm partly because it followed an earlier shooting in the same area that resulted in two deaths.
+News reports were of earlier shootings in other areas, one in Cayey resulting in three deaths and another in a gas station that resulted in three deaths.
+The first in this series of massacres was three people in Ciales on June 10.
+More than 1000 bullet shells were recovered from the scene.

 Reactions

 The governor of Puerto Rico, Wanda Vázquez Garced, held emergency meetings.

 In The Bronx, NY a vigil for the victims was held.